Use variables to improve your DAX formulas

 In this article, we'll demonstrate the first three benefits by using an example measure for year-over-year (YoY) sales growth.
 (The formula for YoY sales growth is: period sales fewer sales for the same period last year, divided by sales for the same period last year.)

 Sales YoY Growth % = DIVIDE( ([Sales] - CALCULATE([Sales], PARALLELPERIOD('Date'[Date], -12, MONTH))), CALCULATE([Sales], PARALLELPERIOD('Date'[Date], -12, MONTH)) )

 The measure produces the correct result, yet let's now see how it can be improved.

 Notice that the formula repeats the expression that calculates "same period last year".
 This formula is inefficient, as it requires Power BI to evaluate the same expression twice.
-The measure definition can be made more efficient by using a variable.
+The measure definition can be made more efficient by using a variable, VAR.

 The following measure definition represents an improvement.
 It uses an expression to assign the "same period last year" result to a variable named SalesPriorYear.
 The variable is then used twice in the RETURN expression.

 Sales YoY Growth % = VAR SalesPriorYear = CALCULATE([Sales], PARALLELPERIOD('Date'[Date], -12, MONTH)) RETURN DIVIDE(([Sales] - SalesPriorYear), SalesPriorYear)